DCD-NSEE/cancer_project/docs/_build/html/_sources/index.rst.txt

 * Libraries and Functions;
 * Data analysis, creation of new columns and first preprocessing;
 * Classifiers: with preprocessing, creation and validation of machine learning models.
-Using six labels:
+Using five labels:

-   * ob;

-   * RECNENHUM;
+   * obito_geral;

-   * RECDIST;
+   * obito_cancer;

    * vivo_ano1;